 Pacific Gas & Electric (PG&E)

 PG&E has removed more than 80,000 trees in Tuolumne County and continues to mark and remove trees that threaten powerlines at a fast rate.
 PG&E has also implemented a debris management program to help remove eligible logs after falling.
 It is important to note that log removal may occur up to four months after trees are felled.
 Contact PG&E at 1-800-743-5000 if you believe you have dead tress that threaten powerlines.

 Tuolumne Utilities District (TUD)

 TUD is undertaking CDAA funded projects to remove dead and dying trees that threaten their high risk water and sewer facilities.
-They have already completed tree removal projects near high risk tanks and along the ditches in Twain Harte and are working toward removing around 1,700 trees along the Eureka Ditch.
+They have completed tree removal projects near high risk tanks and along the ditches in Twain Harte and are working toward removing around 1,700 trees along the Eureka Ditch.

 Caltrans recently completed a hazard tree removal project that removed approximately 9,000 trees along the Highway 108 corridor.
-They plan to undertake a second hazard tree removal project along Highway 108 in early 2018.
+They plan to undertake a second hazard tree removal project along Highway 108 in 2018 and 2019.

 Tree Mortality Assistance Progam

-The Sonora Lions Club, Sunrise Rotary, Sonora Kiwanis, Sierr Non-Profit, Highway 108 Fire Safe Council, Yosemite Foothills Fire Safe Council and Area 12 Agency on Agining have teamed up to create a program to help seniors over 60 years old and disabled adults without sufficient financial resources remove dead and dying trees.
+The Sonora Lions Club, Sunrise Rotary, Sonora Kiwanis, Sierra Non-Profit, Highway 108 Fire Safe Council, Yosemite Foothills Fire Safe Council and Area 12 Agency on Agining have teamed up to create a program to help seniors over 60 years old and disabled adults without sufficient financial resources remove dead and dying trees.
 For more information, call (209) 532-6272, Ext.
 208.